 - Smoking is by far the most common cause of developing Lung cancer.
 It is also the independent risk factor for lung cancer development.
-Not only active smoker (the person who smokes directly) but passive smokers (the person who don’t smoke directly but inhale smoke indirectly) are also vulnerable to develop lung cancer.
-Female smokers are more prone to compare to non-smoker females.
+Not only active smokers (the person who smokes directly) but passive smokers (the person who don’t smoke directly but inhale smoke indirectly) are also vulnerable to develop lung cancer.
+Female smokers are more prone to lung cancer when compared to non-smoker females.

 - Workplace exposure of certain chemicals like uranium, arsenic, radon, vinyl chloride, coal particles, nickel chromate, mustard particles etc can also cause lung cancer on chronic persistent exposure.